 Menopause – a grossly misunderstood period of a woman’s life in the modern world.

-Lynne Andrews, the shamic healer, calls it the “Wise blood.”
+Lynne Andrews, the shamic healer, calls the menstrual blood the “Wise blood.”

 Indeed, “what a beautiful expression, exquisite in its richness of life, dignity and promise,”.